QuantEcon/lecture-python-intro/lectures/inequality.md

 The Lorenz curve takes a sample $w_1, \ldots, w_n$ and produces a curve $L$.

-We suppose that the sample $w_1, \ldots, w_n$ has been sorted from smallest to largest.
+We suppose that the sample has been sorted from smallest to largest.

 To aid our interpretation, suppose that we are measuring wealth